Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 }
 ```

-We can then run Echidna in `exploration` mode for 10-20 minutes to see how many of the lines of interest get covered with this minimal clamping applied:
+We can then run Echidna in `exploration` mode (which only tries to increase coverage without testing properties) for 10-20 minutes to see how many of the lines of interest get covered with this minimal clamping applied:

 ![Echidna Exploration Mode](../images/bootcamp/echidna_expl_mode.png)

-## Coverage Analysis
+## Coverage analysis

 After stopping the fuzzer, we can see from the coverage report that all the major functions of interest: `notifyTransfer`, `_handleDeposit`, `_handleWithdrawal`, `_handleTransfer`, and `accrueVault` are fully covered: